Rapid Re-housing Case Manager

 For more 50 years, Bridge Over Troubled Waters has provided a comprehensive continuum of care for runaway, homeless, and high risk youth in Boston, and has been a national model in providing innovative youth services.
 Our mission is to transform the lives of youth through safe, supportive and encouraging relationships, counseling, housing, and skill-building, to guide them towards self-sufficiency and achieving their goals.

-- Conduct housing needs assessments of Bridge residents to connect them to appropriate services
+- Conduct housing needs assessments of Bridge participants to connect them to the City of Boston Coordinated Entry System.

-- Enable program participants to identify various life skills and develop an effective referral and service network in the residents’ communities to ensure on-going success in achieving goals
+- Enable program participants to identify various life skills needed for each participant, and develop an effective referral and service network in the residents’ communities to ensure on-going success in achieving goals.

 - Assist youth with locating substance abuse, mental health and other healthcare providers in the community, as based on continuing needs assessment

-- Collect and report program data, including but not limited to, data required for Bridge’s case management system, Homeless Management Information System, and funders’ required data
+- Collect and report program data, including but not limited to, data required for Bridge ETO, HMIS, and funders’ required data.

 - Serve as liaison/advocate between the program and the community including surrounding neighbors to build partnerships